 International Labour Organization (ILO)

 The ILO has a Program on Safety and Health at Work and the Environment (SafeWork).
-The International Occupational Safety and Health Information Centre (ILO-CIS) creates and compiles health and safety information and ensures worldwide access to it.
-Safe Work Australia contributes to the work of ILO-CIS as a member of the international network of ILO-CIS centres.
+The International Occupational Safety and Health Knowledge Network, formerly known as the network of CIS National and Collaborating Centres, creates and compiles health and safety information and ensures worldwide access to it.
+Safe Work Australia is a member of this network.

 Safe Work Australia provides advice to the Commonwealth Department of Employment on work health and safety aspects of ILO conventions and protocols.